sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/search_results_aggregations.md

 You can turn the aggregations on with the experimental feature setting: `searchResultsAggregations` in your user, org, or site settings.

 You can turn off just the proactive aggregations by setting `proactiveSearchResultsAggregations` to `false`.
-This prevents aggregations from running on every search and forces users to explicitly click to run them.
-(The main reason to consider disabling proactive aggregations is if you're seeing a heavy or unexpected load on your instance, but as noted below in "Limitations" there are limits that keep the overall resource needs low to begin with.)
+This prevents aggregations from running on every search and requires users to explicitly click to run them.
+(The main reason to consider disabling proactive aggregations is if you're seeing a heavy or unexpected load on your instance, but as noted below in [Limitations](#limitations) there are limits that keep the overall resource needs low to begin with.)

 ## Drilldowns